fonimus/ssh-shell-spring-boot/README.md

 * [Basic sample](./samples/basic), no actuator, no security, no sessions

 * [Complete sample](./samples/complete), actuator, security dependencies and configurations

 ## Release notes

+### 3.0.1

+* Bump spring-boot from 3.0.2 to 3.0.6
+* Bump spring shell from 3.0.0 to 3.0.3

 ### 3.0.0